by Sinclair Ferguson

 That's just my two cents worth that I would add to a splendid article.

 I absolutely agree.
-The Holy Spirit attends and empowers the preaching and proclamation of the doing and dying of Christ for the sins of the world and then by His enabling grace enables the hearer to believe and respond to the invitation to repent and trust in Christ as Savior and Lord.
+The Holy Spirit attends and empowers the preaching and proclamation of the doing and dying of Christ for the sins of the world and then by His enabling grace invites the hearer to believe and respond to the invitation to repent and trust in Christ as Savior and Lord.
 This is the beautiful truth of prevenient or preceding enabling grace (Arminianism) which draws us and enables us sinners to believe and repent of our sins.
 The sinless life and atoning work of Christ on the cross are the meritorious (legal basis) work of Christ for the salvation of the whole world, while the work of the Holy Spirit is to enable the non-meritorious (instrumental) personal response of the sinner to the gospel.
-Faith and repentance grow throughout the life of the sinner as he grows in faith and a knowledge of the Lord.
-The sinner in himself always still confesses himself to be a wretched sinner in continual need of repentance towards God and faith in the doing and dying of Christ as the basis of his acceptance with God and eternal life.
+Faith and repentance grow throughout the life of the believer as he grows in faith and a knowledge of the Lord.
+The believing Christian always still confesses himself to be a wretched sinner in continual need of repentance towards God and faith in the doing and dying of Christ as the basis of his acceptance with God and eternal life.
 Praise the Lord!!!
 Come soon Lord Jesus!!
 We are reckoned as complete in Him.
 O happy judgment day!!!